Siri Eftedal

-Siri Eftedal (born 22 May 1966) is a Norwegian team handball player and Olympic medalist.
+Siri Eftedal Seland (born 22 May 1966) is a Norwegian team handball player and Olympic medalist.
 She received a silver medal at the 1992 Summer Olympics in Barcelona with the Norwegian national team.
+She also won bronze medals at 1993 World Women's Handball Championship, and again at the the inaugural European Championship in 1994.
 Siri Eftedal played 110 games for the national team during her career, scoring 258 goals.

 She was awarded the Håndballstatuetten trophy from the Norwegian Handball Federation in 2013.